Amended by ULA ballot on March 20, 2022

 - the ALA Chapter Councilor

-B. The Executive Director, the Executive Treasurer, the Program Board Chair, the Conference Chair, the Parliamentarian, the Historian, the Recording Secretary, the USL Liaison, and committee and roundtable chairs shall serve as non-voting ex-officio members.
+B. The Executive Director, the Executive Treasurer, the Program Board Chair, the Conference Chair, the Parliamentarian, the Historian, the Recording Secretary, the USL Liaison, the UELMA Liaison, and committee and roundtable chairs shall serve as non-voting ex-officio members.

 C. A quorum of the Board shall be eight (8) voting members.